helm/community/hips/hip-00xx-sequencing.md

 This HIP is to propose a new featureset in Helm 4 to provide application distributors, who create helm charts for applications, a well supported way of defining what order chart resources and chart dependencies should be deployed to Kubernetes.
 Helm deploys all manifests at the same time.
 This HIP will propose a way for Helm to deploy manifests in batches, and inspect states of these resources to enforce sequencing.

+The HIP only targets resources deployed in the Helm install phase.
+Resources deployed as hooks are not sequenced using changes proposed here.
+Any sequencing of hooks will still rely in using `"hook-weight"` annotations.

 ## Motivation